timmcleod/laravel-turtlecoin-services/README.md

 ## Install TurtleCoin Services for Laravel

-This package requires PHP >=7.1.3 and has been tested with Laravel 5.7.
+This package requires PHP >=7.1.3.

-First, require this package with composer:
+First, require this package with composer in your Laravel 5.x project:
 ```
 composer require turtlecoin/laravel-turtlecoin-services
 ```